 WHEREAS, in 2019, the City Council approved the Alisal Vibrancy Plan (AVP) as a key strategic planning document.
 The AVP is a guiding document that was lead based on community input.

-Several key discussions in the AVP focused on pedestrian safety, transit, circulation, district beautification and design standards, and access to healthier food.
+Several key discussions in the AVP focused on pedestrian safety, transit, circulation and access to healthier food.